 Our research shows your investment portfolio may have more of an impact on your carbon footprint than any other individual action - including having a child.

-Chances are you heard about the controversial study released earlier this year that said the greatest impact individuals can have in fighting climate change is to have one less child.¹
+Do you remember that controversial study released that said the greatest impact individuals can have in fighting climate change is to have one less child?¹

 According to the study, the next best actions are selling your car, avoiding flights and going vegetarian - actions that many of us commit to routinely in an effort to lessen our footprint and combat climate change, but which pale in comparison to the choice of having one fewer child.